pattonsgirl/CEG2350/Labs/Lab03/README.md

 ## Part 5 - .profile and PATH

+In this part, your task is to read `~/.profile` and focus on the `if` statements that change the value of `PATH`.
+Your goal is to create the things needed for **one** of the conditions to evaluate to `true`.
+Right now, both evaluate to `false`.
+Remember, the `test` command is what is being used when you see `[` (square brackets).
+The flag / relational condition being checked is an option of the `test` command.

 1. What is the value of the `PATH` environment variable?

 2. Read through your `~/.profile`.
 Determine where your binary files and scripts should go in order to be part of the PATH variable.
 Write the path.